-Fire and Ice is a short rhyming poem Frost wrote in 1920, probably inspired by Dante's Inferno, Canto 32 (the first book of his 14th century Divine Comedy) which deals with the subject of sinners in a fiery hell, up to their necks in a lake of ice.
+Fire and Ice is a short rhyming poem Frost wrote in 1920 that was probably inspired by Dante's Inferno, Canto 32 (the first book of his 14th century Divine Comedy) which deals with the subject of sinners in a fiery hell, up to their necks in a lake of ice.

 Other sources claim the poem was created following a conversation with astronomer Harlow Shapley about the end of the world.
 The noted astronomer, when questioned by Frost, said that either the sun will explode or the earth will slowly freeze.
 Take your pick.

 Robert Frost, in his own inimitable way, chose both, the poem expressing this dualism in a typical rhythmic fashion, using a modified version of the rhyming scheme known as terza rima where the second line of the first tercet rhymes fully with the first and third lines of the next.
 This was invented by none other than Dante in his Divine Comedy, so Frost may have borrowed the idea.